jenofdoom/js-build-pipelines-training/README.md

 scratch so you'll know what all of the parts of the config file are doing in case you need to tweak them.

-Note that we're using version 2 of Webpack ([docs here](https://webpack.js.org/concepts/)), not version 1 - if you're later looking up tutorials etc. make sure you're looking at the right version, the syntax differs.
+Note that we're using version 3 of Webpack ([docs here](https://webpack.js.org/concepts/)), not version 1 (2 is quite similar to 3)
+- if you're later looking up tutorials etc. make sure you're looking at the right version, the syntax differs.

 In our example project folder `webpack-tutorial`, first run `npm install` by itself to get the already-specified project dependencies.
 Then: